gitstarrer/Twittermenti/README.md

 #  Twittermenti

 This app is a sentiment analysis of Twitter Data for predicting Stock Market Movements.
-It uses Twitter APIs to fetch the latest tweets on a particular stock and analyses them using a maching learning model to predict the overall sentiment related to the stock.
+It uses Twitter APIs to fetch the latest tweets on a particular stock and analyses them using a machine learning model to predict the overall sentiment related to the stock.
 The stronger the sentiment, the more extreme the emoticon.

 ### Get a gauge on how people feel about a particular stock or a company.